sourcegraph/handbook/content/departments/sales/onboarding/index.md

   - Docusign
   - Outreach (Optional)
   - Looker
+  - Clari (Request access to Clari our forecasting tool by reaching out to #it-tech-ops on slack).
 - [Join all customer calls](joining_customer_calls.md) during this period that you can

 ### Handbook pages and links to check out